 Here we prove a tighter lower bound as stated in Theorem~\ref{thm:LowerboundSize}.
-Note that what we are discussing here is a lower bound for general circuits.
 The technique of the proof is inspired by the counting method from Christofides~\cite{christofides2014asymptotic} and Jiang \emph{et al.}~\cite{jiang2019optimal}.

-Before giving a lower bound for general 2-qubit circuit, we firstly give the same lower bound for ``CNOT circuit'' in Lemma \ref{lem:LowerBoundSizeCnot}.
-Next we generalize the ``equivalent CNOT circuit'' into any 2-qubit gates with $\varepsilon<\frac{1}{\sqrt{2}}$ approximation as in Theorem \ref{thm:LowerboundSize}.

-\begin{lemma} For any connected graph $G(V,E)$ as the topological structure of quantum system, there exists some $n$-qubit CNOT circuits that any equivalent CNOT circuits need $\Omega\pbra{n^2/ \log \Delta}$ size of CNOT gates on graph $G$, where $\Delta$ is the maximum degree of the constrained graph. \end{lemma}
+\begin{theorem} For any connected graph $G(V,E)$ as the {limited connectivity architecture} of the quantum system, there exist some $n$-qubit CNOT circuits for which any $\varepsilon< 1/\sqrt{2}$-approximation 2-qubit circuits need $\Omega\pbra{n^2/ \log \Delta}$ size of CNOT gates on graph $G$, where $\Delta$ is the maximum degree of the {limited connectivity architecture}. \end{theorem}

-Before giving the proof of Lemma \ref{lem:LowerBoundSizeCnot}, we first define the canonical CNOT circuit.
+Before giving the proof of Theorem \ref{thm:LowerboundSize}, we first define the canonical CNOT circuit.

 \begin{definition}[Canonical CNOT circuit] For any $n$-qubit CNOT circuits with $k$ CNOT gates, which can be represented as a sequence of elementary row operations, $R_1,R_2, \dots, R_k$.
-We say it is canonical if and only if the sequence can be partitioned into several non-empty blocks $G_1, G_2,\dots, G_s$ and these blocks satisfies the following properties, \begin{enumerate} \item For $1\leq i\leq s$, the index set of matrix in block $G_i$ is disjoint with each other; \item For $2\leq i\leq s$, for every matrix in the block $G_i$, there exists at least one element of its index set belonging to the index set of some matrix in the previous block $G_{i-1}$. \end{enumerate} \end{definition}
+We say it is canonical if and only if the sequence can be partitioned into several non-empty blocks $G_1, G_2,\dots, G_s$ and these blocks satisfy the following properties, \begin{enumerate} \item For $1\leq i\leq s$, the index set of matrices in block $G_i$ is disjoint with each other; \item For $2\leq i\leq s$, for every matrix in the block $G_i$, there exists at least one element of its index set belonging to the index set of some matrix in the previous block $G_{i-1}$. \end{enumerate} \end{definition}

-Intuitively, the canonicity means that CNOT gates in the same block can be executed simultaneously and no CNOT gate can be put into the previous block.
-It is not hard to prove any CNOT circuit can be transformed into an equivalent canonical CNOT circuits within finite steps and the readers can refer to \cite{christofides2014asymptotic} for specific proof.
-Next, we will show the upper bound of the number of distinct canonical CNOT circuits as stated in \ref{lem:Upper}.
+Intuitively, the canonicity means that CNOT gates in the same block can be executed simultaneously and any CNOT gate in the $G_i$ block can be put into the previous block $G_{i-1}$.
+It is simple to prove that any CNOT circuit can be transformed into an equivalent canonical CNOT circuit within finite steps and the readers can refer to it \cite{christofides2014asymptotic} for specific proof.
+Next, we will show the upper bound of the number of distinct canonical CNOT circuits as stated in Lemma \ref{lem:Canonical}.